MLHale/insure-container-sec/milestone_3.md

 ### Container Advisor (cAdvisor)

 cAdvisor provides an in-depth understanding of performance characteristics and resource usage of containers.
-This data would be beneficial for a Security expert to analyze the data and spot abnormalities in containers that could be an indicator of compromise.
+This data would be beneficial for a security expert to analyze the data and spot abnormalities in containers that could be an indicator of compromise.

 ### OpenVAS

-OpenVAS is an open source vulnerability scanning tool that will be utilized to perform a vulnerabiliity assessment against a host provided an IP address.
+OpenVAS is an open source vulnerability scanning tool that will be utilized to perform a vulnerability assessment against a host provided an IP address or container name.
 OpenVAS utilizes a regularly updated list of NVTs to located vulnerabilities in a system.
 The team will utilize the OpenVAS command line option through OpenVAS-CLI.
 A series of "omp" commands are used to communicate with the CLI.
-Specific commands can be found in the openvas.sh script located in the container_scanner in the master container.
+Specific commands can be found in the openvas.sh script located in the container_scanner directory.

 ### Ubuntu

-The Ubuntu container will only be called upon by the master container if the target machines run a Ubuntu operating system.
-Users running the master container will have the option to enter "yes" or "no" when prompted whether or not the target machine is running Ubuntu.
-If the users enter "no", the master container will skip over this script.
-Thus, the Ubuntu script will only be copied into the container being tested by the master container when necessary.
+The Ubuntu container will only be called upon if the target machines run a Ubuntu operating system.
+Users running  setup.py will have the option to enter "yes" or "no" when prompted whether or not the target machine is running Ubuntu.
+If the users enter "no", the this script will be skipped.
+Thus, the Ubuntu script will only be copied into the container being tested when necessary.
 The Ubuntu script can be found in the container_scanner directory under ubuntu_cis.sh file.

 ### Docker

 Similar to the Ubuntu script, the Docker script will also only be enacted on an as needed basis.
-Specifically, this script is only ran against a local container.
-The goal of the Docker Benchmark is to expose any Docker configurations that may leave an organization vulnerable.
+Specifically, this script will run on the host machine only if you are scanning a local container.
+The goal of the Docker benchmark is to expose any Docker configurations that may leave an organization vulnerable.

 ## Code and Documentation